yaadav-deepanshu/yaadav-deepanshu/README.md

 🌱 I’m currently learning Python,flask,Docker,chef,Ansible,

-💞️ I’m looking to collaborate on a project which is Automatic_Number_Plate_Recoginition_System_With_Email_Notification
+💞️ I’m looking to collaborate on a project which is SafeEntry And LockWise

 📫 How to reach me: Yaadav.deepanshu@gmail.com